bzohidov/TomoRain/README.md

 TomoRain is a software package for applying cellular networks for rainfall monitoring over urban areas.

-This software package is being developed at CRENAU/IRSTV under the supervision of Hervé Andrieu, Myriam Servières, Nicolas Normand.
+This software package is being developed at CRENAU/IRSTV under the supervision of HervÃ© Andrieu, Myriam ServiÃ¨res, Nicolas Normand.

 For details on the algorithms used, please go to the links (HERE).